SantiagoSanchezF/NRamps/README.txt

 INSTALLATION:
-    We recommend cloning this repository with git.
+    We recommend cloning this repository with git (v).
 Downloading the .zip file wont get the .pkl models in /models/ directory, due to the lsf protocol used for large files. from this folder:
         conda env create -f NRampsEnv.yml
+        Rscript install.peptides.R

 USAGE:
     activate the NRamps enviroment: